 Then there’s the Blue and Taylor of it all.
 That was also grounded in misunderstandings and letting go.
 But it was a misunderstanding based on a lack of communication.
 And while a lot of fans really love Blue and Taylor together and have seen a spark from them from the start, I don’t like it.
 And it’s not because I don’t like shipping and because I have something against Blue and Taylor being together.

-My problem with Blue and Taylor being together is that it does a disservice to both of these characters.
+The main problem with Blue and Taylor being together is that it does a disservice to both of these characters on a fundamental level.
 Blue continues to be painted as a bumbling fool, and that carries on into whatever feelings he has for Taylor as he tried to avoid an HR violation.
 And it just does nothing to make his character more interesting or lovable.
 As for Taylor, what do I know about her?
 Besides her being a firefighter, having a great voice, and having a face card that has never been declined.
 Also that she’s friends with Roxy.

 I need to know more about Taylor and I would love it if it wasn’t just based on what romantic relationship she’s finding herself in now.
 And that frustration leads from the fact that 9-1-1: Nashville sold itself as being a show based in one of America’s most diverse cities, and then I barely know anything about any of its only POC characters.
 And for anyone who says, “Oh it’s just a TV show.”
 This TV show sold me on an idea to get me to watch and then it didn’t deliver on it.
 So I will call out 9-1-1: Nashville once again in “Let It R.I.P.” for leaving its POC characters behind.